cavuoti/AnomalyInTimeSeries/README.md

 ## Note
 - This notebook assumes the presence of GPU for efficient computation.
-Adjust the device configuration (`cuda:0` or `cpu`) based on your hardware availability.
+It setups the device configuration (`cuda:0` or `cpu`) based on your hardware availability, but the execution time can seriously depend on that.

 For further details and updates, refer to the paper Cavuoti, De Cicco et al. arxiv:xxx